shirakaba/rpstrackerrns/README.md

 This repository is just the front-end.
 You will also need to run [the backend](https://github.com/alexziskind1/rpsapi) to do anything exciting with it (instructions below).

+Note: I haven't ported any of the modals (in the folder [`app/views/modals`](https://github.com/shirakaba/rpstrackerrns/tree/master/app/views/modals)) as I couldn't figure out where they were being used, but at least 90% of the app is ported.
+There's plenty enough in here to learn from, still!

 ## Setup

 ### Backend